 Update Microsoft DirectX

 DirectX is really important to run Valorant correctly.
 And keeping it updated will do you wonders, even with other games.
-You can download the update module for DirectX here.
-Click on Download, and wait until it’s finished.
+You can download DirectX update here; just click on Download, and wait until it’s finished.
 Open the setup app and go through all necessary steps.

 If this didn’t help out in preventing Valorant from crashing either, then the last solution is for players who tamper with their CPU and GPU.
 Apparently, Valorant sometimes doesn’t take overclocking lightly.